For Patients & Caregivers

-- Natural vitamin E supplements that are derived from plant oils contain d-alpha-tocopherol, which is believed to be the active form, while synthetic vitamin E supplements are a mixture of d-alpha-tocopherol and l-alpha-tocopherol (inactive forms).
+- Vitamin E supplements derived from plant oils contain d-alpha-tocopherol, which is believed to be the active form, while synthetic vitamin E supplements are a mixture of d-alpha-tocopherol and l-alpha-tocopherol (inactive forms).

 - It is controversial whether antioxidants like vitamin E can lessen or negate the effects of chemotherapy and radiation therapy.
 Because these therapies work by creating free radicals that kill cancer cells, some physicians have suggested that high levels of antioxidants can neutralize these free radicals and thereby protect cancer cells from these therapies.
 So what protects healthy cells may protect cancer cells as well.
 This question is still not fully understood and patients who are interested in taking more than the RDA of any antioxidant should consult with their doctor.